Customizable Pieces for an Organized Collection

 This layer is so versatile, you could use it in a variety of ways.
 There are three equally sized deep compartments.
 I picked up one insert, the gray watch roll. stackers watch roll I was able to fit four watches on the roll that I put in one end of the three section layer.
 I can get watches off and put them back easily.

-When you go onto The Container Store website, once you choose the material, size, and color that you want, all of the layers (with the exception of the wooden lid options) should be listed below.
+When you go to The Container Store website, once you choose the material, size, and color that you want, all of the layers (with the exception of the wooden lid options) should be listed below.
 You can use this link: stackers jewelry storage, if you’re interested in one like mine.

 I absolutely love this because for the first time, in a long time, it’s not overwhelming for me to grab some jewelry on my way out.
 I can see everything quickly and easily, and I’m enjoying so many pieces I’d forgotten I had.
-In a few months, I’ll switch some things out, and I get to be excited all over, again.
+In a few months, I’ll switch some things out, and I get to be excited all over again.
 Stackers has worked perfectly for me!

 What’s your jewelry situation like?
 Do you have just a few pieces, or could you outfit your entire neighborhood, and then some?
 How do you have it all stored/contained?
 Let me know in the comments.